Managing Profitability Under CECL Through Loan Pricing (Part 1)

 Correctly pricing in new reserves for loan losses will enable the bank to meet its internal return on equity requirement, but how exactly does a bank price risk into its loans?
 How might this change under CECL?

-In this first of two blog posts we use a hypothetical example to illustrate the mechanics of loan pricing.
+In this first of two papers we use a hypothetical example to illustrate the mechanics of loan pricing.
 In the second blog, we will use actual residential loan data to model how, under CECL, pricing decisions may need to change during different levels of expected portfolio losses.

 The Building Blocks of Pricing